10 Facts: Chancellorsville

 Hooker’s well-executed crossing of the Rappahannock led many senior Federal officers to believe that Lee’s only course of action was to retreat southwards towards Richmond.
 Maj.
 Gen. George Meade exclaimed “Hurrah for Old Joe.
 We’re on Lee’s flank and he doesn’t know it.”

-With the bulk of his army safely positioned around the Chancellorsville crossroads, Hooker moved on May 1, 1863, to move eastward and out of the Wilderness.
+With the bulk of his army safely positioned around the Chancellorsville crossroads, Hooker on May 1, 1863, moved eastward and out of the Wilderness.
 The ground to the east was far more open, affording the Federal army a better means to fully employ its significant numerical strength.

 Before the Yankees could clear the woods, however, General Stonewall Jackson’s soldiers plowed into them on the Orange Turnpike.
 Jackson’s troops also appeared on the Union right flank and Hooker ordered a general retreat from this open ground after a sharp, brief battle.
 The First Day at Chancellorsville was a small action whose significance greatly exceeded its scale.
 The next day, deep within the tangled Wilderness, Hooker’s inert army failed to detect Lee’s bold plan to use the wooded roads to the south to maneuver a powerful column onto their right.
 On open ground, this kind of maneuver would have been impossible to execute.